Philanthropy’s missed opportunity: Grassroots solutions to climate change

 “We know,” we shared telepathically through our knowing look at each other.
 “We can help you invest.”

-And at that moment, the idea for the Grassroots Climate Solutions Fund was born, which we are proud to launch today at the EDGE Funders #JustGiving2016 Conference in Berkeley.
+And at that moment, the idea for the Grassroots Climate Solutions Fund (now the CLIMA Fund) was born, which we are proud to launch today at the EDGE Funders #JustGiving2016 Conference in Berkeley.
 Our joint grantmaking approaches already channeled resources to initiatives, projects, organizations, and movements led by everyday people fighting for climate justice in their neighborhoods and nations.

 Now we have come together to send a unified message:

 Indigenous Peoples, women, youth, and diverse grassroots groups around the world have the solutions to our global climate crisis.
-The Grassroots Climate Solutions Fund finances and amplifies these solutions – to ensure a brighter future for us all.
+The CLIMA (Climate Leaders In Movement Action) Fund, formerly named the Grassroots Climate Solutions Fund, finances and amplifies these solutions – to ensure a brighter future for us all.

 The Need for Grassroots Solutions